-The Entrepreneur Leadership Academy (ELA) was inspired by ConnCAT’s mission to provide equal quality educational opportunities for the under-served in the New Haven community.
-Carlton Highsmith, founder of ConnCAT believes “that education and entrepreneurship are the equalizers of the Ameritocracy.”
+The Entrepreneur Leadership Academy (ELA) was inspired by ConnCAT’s mission to provide equal quality educational opportunities for the under-served population in the New Haven community.
+ConnCAT, the Connecticut Center for Arts and Technology, was founded by Carlton Highsmith who believes that “education and entrepreneurship are the equalizers of the Ameritocracy.”

-The ELA curriculum aims to teach the 9-steps of idea-to-commercialization© concept through five, self-complementing program elements.
-All five programs encourage participants to go to a Connecticut University, launch their own ventures, whilst building mentor-relationships between students, faculty and successful entrepreneurs.
-The International element broadens the view of budding and future entrepreneurs from local to global.
+The ELA curriculum aims to teach the 9-Steps of Idea-to-Commercialization© concept through five, interdependent program elements.
+All five programs encourage participants to launch their own ventures while building mentor-relationships between other students, faculty and successful entrepreneurs.
+This program provides participants with the opportunity to collaborate with people of different nations, broadening the view of developing and future entrepreneurs from local to global.

-ELA has graduated over a hundred high school students and college interns in the past two summers.
-Several of the projects have continued development and are on a commercialization path.
-Several graduates have returned as mentors and facilitators.
+Over the past four summers, ELA has graduated over a hundred high school students and college interns.
+Several of these projects have continued development and are on a commercialization path.
+With their success, many of our graduates have returned as mentors and facilitators.

-The success of the academy is due to a collaboration of ConnCAT, New Haven Public Schools, QU Central European Institute, MCC, Hungarian Gov’t and The Garage.
-Bridgeport Public Schools will join the partnership for 2018.
+The academy’s success is due to the large collaboration of ConnCAT, New Haven Public Schools, QU Central European Institute, MCC, INPUT and many more.